 Be Careful How You Ask

 You also need to be careful not to influence your interviewees and inadvertently nudge them into an answer you wish to hear.
-Loose or unobservant formulation of questions could impact the reliability of responses as much as the early stating your hypothesis.
+Loose or unobservant formulation of questions could impact the reliability of responses as much as stating your hypothesis too early.

 Avoid loaded questions; don’t use emotionally charged adjectives (neither negative, nor positive ones).
 For instance, if you ask your interviewee to talk about the long and painstaking recruitment process (especially if these modifiers haven’t been used in this context by them already), you assume that recruitment can only be a struggle.
 Consequently, your interviewee will automatically search for weak points.
 Instead, you could ask for their experience with the recruitment process at their company and its throughput.